CodyJReed/waetherApp/README.md

 request

 <h3>Features</h3>
-waetherApp allows the user to:
+weatherApp allows the user to:

 receive real-time weather feedback, such as current temperature, and location.